Scholarships

 • International students enrolled in a degree or certificate program at CT State Manchester are typically eligible and encouraged to apply for scholarships as long as they have been at CT State for at least one full semester.

-• If you are enrolled in a degree or certificate program at CT State Manchester, you are encouraged to apply for a scholarship through MCC Foundation, regardless of your previous educational achievements.
+• If you are enrolled in a degree or certificate program at CT State Manchester, you are encouraged to complete the FAFSA and apply for a scholarship through MCC Foundation, regardless of your previous educational achievements.

 • The Bursar’s office provides us the date when they would like the scholarship checks sent to them.
 Scholarship funds are generally posted to student accounts within two weeks after financial aid census occurs.
 However, the bursar’s office is notified when a student is receiving a scholarship and an internal memo is placed on your account with a notification of the scholarship.